cardboard-iguana/cardboard-iguana.com/log/2022-05-04-itprotv-comptia-security-plus.md

 * Transfer
 * Mitigate

-Adam Gordon breaks cyberinsurance out as its own category, though it’s typically considered a type of risk transference.
+Adam Gordon breaks cyberinsurance out as its own category, though it's typically considered a type of risk transference.
 Cloud migration is also a type of (partial) risk transference.

-### Risk Management Concepts — Risk Analysis
+### Risk Management Concepts - Risk Analysis

 * Risk Register: The formal tracking system for all risks within an organization.
 * Risk Matrix: A plot of risk in terms of probability of occurrence vs. impact.